 Australia is a signatory of the Paris Convention.
 If protection of a trade mark is sought in another country within six months of applying to register the mark in Australia, the filing date of the Australian application may be claimed as a priority date for the overseas application in countries that are also signatories to the Paris Convention.
 This means that an overseas application may avoid the citation of an earlier application in that country if the Australian filing date is earlier still.
 By the same token, an application filed in Australia may claim priority from an application filed elsewhere, so that an application filed after an earlier application may have an earlier priority date when determining who filed “first” in Australia.

 Another international convention to which Australia is a signatory is the Madrid Protocol.
 Under this agreement, the owner of an Australian application or registration can use this as the basis for filing a single application for an international registration that covers several designated countries or economic regions (e.g. the European Union) that are also signatories of the Madrid Protocol.
 It is important to realise that despite its name, an international registration does not confer protection to all countries, or even to all Madrid Protocol countries; it only covers the countries that are designated at the time of filing, or which are subsequently added to the registration.
-As each country or region imposes its own designation fees, and there are almost 100 possible designations, the cost of designating all possible countries and regions is expensive.
+As each country or region imposes its own designation fees, and there are over 100 possible designations, the cost of designating all possible countries and regions is expensive.

 After an international registration is obtained, the International Bureau sends it to each of the designated countries, where it is examined under local law.
 Protection is only given in a designated country if the international registration complies with local registration requirements.
 For example, protection may be refused if the mark is too similar to a mark already registered in the relevant country, or because the mark is considered descriptive under local criteria.
 If a mark is accepted after examination under local laws (or if any objections can be overcome), the international registration is “protected” in that country for as long as the international registration is maintained.
 Renewal of the international registration renews protection in each country in which the mark is protected.